bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 65°
+- 63°
-- Rain and Breezy
+- Heavy Rain and Breezy
-- 73% humidity
+- 70% humidity
-- 18 mph wind
+- 17 mph wind
-- 37% cloud cover
+- 100% cloud cover
 - 42 AQI 🟩
-- 0.01 inches of rain in the past 24 hours
+- 0.02 inches of rain in the past 24 hours
-- 2.97 inches of rain expected in the next 48 hours
+- 1.81 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>